nupplaphil/friendica/doc/en/admin/settings.md

 The ability to create "Pages" requires a person to register more than once.
 Your site configuration can block registration (or require approval to register).
-By default, logged in users can register additional accounts for use as pages.
+By default, logged-in users can register additional accounts for use as pages.
-These will still require approval if the registration policy is set to *require approval* You may prohibit logged in users from creating additional accounts by setting *block multiple registrations* to true.
+These will still require approval if the registration policy is set to *require approval* You may prohibit logged-in users from creating additional accounts by setting *block multiple registrations* to true.
 Default is false.

 ### File upload